OctopusDeploy/blog/blog/2022-03/zero-to-octopus-hero-part-3/index.md

 ## Config As Code

 Version control is a core component of the DevOps methodology.
-Version-controlling your Octopus configuration can now be done with [Config as Code](https://octopus.com/blog/config-as-code-eap), available as an early access preview.
+Version-controlling your Octopus configuration can now be done with [Config as Code](https://octopus.com/blog/config-as-code-eap).

 With Config as Code you can see a history of changes to your deployment process, including who performed changes and when, with a version-controlled (Git) text representation of an Octopus project.
 If you're storing your application in GitHub as well, you have a single source of truth, with application code, build scripts, and deployment configuration in the one place.